Mark S. Jernigan

 Executive leader with 30+ years of commercial and military aviation management experience and a passion for operations that is second to none.
 I offer an outstanding educational foundation with three advanced degrees and consistently deliver superior results using my globally-earned management expertise in aviation ground and flight operations, logistics, safety, compliance, crew training, emergency management, and continuous process improvement.

-Mark S. Jernigan's Current Company Details
+Mark S. Jernigan's current company

 Headquarters Air Mobility Command